-The throttle cable free play should measure 3.0-5.0 mm (0.12-0.20 in) at the throttle lever.
+The throttle cable free play should measure 3.0-5.0 mm (0.12-0.20 in) as shown.
 Periodically check the throttle cable free play and, if necessary, adjust it as follows.

 The engine idling speed must be checked, and adjusted if necessary, before adjusting the throttle cable free play.